 Welcome to our October 2024 Employment Law Update!

-It's been a busy month for employment law updates, in this edition we cover the latest news and legislative changes and proposals laid before government.
+It's been a busy month for employment law updates.
+In this edition, we cover the latest news and legislative changes and proposals laid before government.

 Our case update this month focuses on the six-year campaign by over 3,500 (mainly female) Next retail store employees to achieve pay parity with their (mainly male) warehouse colleagues which has now concluded after an Employment Tribunal ruled in their favour.